IMU-935: Targeting RORγt and Th17

 IMU-935 has potential to be a best-in-class therapy for various autoimmune diseases and beyond.

 The recent success of antibodies targeting the IL-17 pathway to treat IL-17 mediated diseases, including psoriasis, have spurred global efforts to identify oral drugs targeting this important molecular pathway.
 Interestingly, IMU-935 has shown a potent suppression of IL-17A and IL-17F.
-As a highly potent and selective inverse agonist of a transcription factor called RORγt with additional activity on DHODH, IMU-935 has the potential to serve as an oral alternative for injectables.
+As a highly potent and selective inverse agonist of a transcription factor called RORγt, IMU-935 has the potential to serve as an oral alternative for injectables.
 Immunic believes that the nuclear receptor RORγt is the main driver for the differentiation of Th17 cells and the expression of various cytokines involved in various inflammatory and autoimmune diseases.
 Immunic believes this target is an attractive alternative to approved antibodies for targets such as IL-23, IL-17 receptor and IL-17A as well as IL-17F cytokine directly.

 Immunic has observed strong cytokine inhibition targeting both Th1 and Th17 responses in preclinical testing, as well as indications of activity in animal models for psoriasis and IBD.
 Preclinical experiments indicated that, while leading to a potent inhibition of Th17 differentiation and cytokine secretion, IMU-935 did not affect thymocyte maturation, one of the physiological functions of RORγt, and therefore reduces the risk for thymoma development in patients.
 Based on these preclinical data, Immunic believes that IMU-935 has potential to be a best-in-class therapy for various autoimmune diseases and beyond.